ruuda/blog/posts/2014-09-28-writing-a-path-tracer-in-rust-part-7-conclusion.md

 At this point, Rust is a fast moving target.
-During the porting process, a handful of functions has been deprecated, some functions have been renamed, and even some syntax has changed.
+During the porting process, a handful of functions has been deprecated, functions have been renamed, and even bits of syntax have changed.
-Some people describe Rust today as a different language than it was a year ago, but I have not been using it long enough to say anything about that.
+Some people describe Rust today as a different language than it was a year ago, but I have not been using it for long enough to say anything about that.
 Ultimately all changes should make the language better and more consistent, and I am confident that Rust 1.0 will be a great language.